-- (1) Where the Bishop and the Dean, with the consent of the respondent, determines that the matter is to be recorded conditionally the following provisions of this section shall apply. - (2) The complaint and the determination shall be remain on a record maintained by the Greffier of the Ecclesiastical Court for such period not exceeding ten years as the Bishop may determine and, subject to subsection (3) below, no further action shall be taken. - (3) Notwithstanding the provisions of section 6 above, if another complaint is made under section 7 above against the respondent and that complaint is dealt with under paragraph (c), (d) or (e) of section 9(1) above, the recorded complaint may be dealt with under any of those paragraphs together with the other complaint. - (4) The Bishop and the Dean shall reduce their determination to writing and give a copy of it to the complainant and the respondent.
-He shall also supply them with a statement explaining the effect of subsections (2) and (3) above.

-(5) Within 14 days of receipt of the determination the complainant may refer the complaint to the Greffier with a request that the Vice-President review the decision.
-If the Vice-President considers that the determination was plainly wrong, he may direct the Dean to pursue such of the courses specified in section 9(1)(c) to (e) above as he considers appropriate, in which case the Dean shall proceed accordingly.
+- (1) Where the Bishop, with the consent of the respondent, determines that the matter is to be recorded conditionally the following provisions of this paragraph shall apply. - (2) The complaint and the Bishop's determination shall be notified to the Archbishop and remain on a record maintained by the Greffier of the Ecclesiastical Court for such period not exceeding five years as the Bishop may determine and, subject to sub-paragraph (3) below, no further action shall be taken. - (3) Notwithstanding the provisions of paragraph 7 above, if another complaint is made under paragraph 8 above against the respondent and that complaint is dealt with under subparagraph (c), (d) or (e) of paragraph 10(1) above, the recorded complaint may be dealt with under any of those sub-paragraphs together with the other complaint. - (4) The Bishop shall reduce his determination to writing and give a copy of it to the complainant and the respondent.
+He shall also supply them with a statement explaining the effect of sub-paragraphs (2) and (3) above. - (5) Within fourteen days of receipt of the determination the complainant may refer the complaint to the Greffier with a request that the President review the decision.
+If the President considers that the determination was plainly wrong, he may direct the Bishop to pursue such of the courses specified in paragraph 10(1)(c), (d) and (e) above as he considers appropriate, in which case the Bishop shall proceed accordingly.

-12. Conciliation
+13. Conciliation

-- (1) Where the Bishop and the Dean determine that an attempt to bring about conciliation is to be made they shall afford the complainant and the respondent an opportunity to make representations and, if both of them agree to the appointment of a conciliator, an appointment shall be made under subsection (2) below. - (2) The appointment of a conciliator shall be by the Bishop and the Dean with the agreement of the complainant and the respondent. - (3) They shall not appoint any person to be a conciliator unless they are satisfied that there is no reason to question the impartiality of that person. - (4) A conciliator appointed under this section shall use his best endeavours to bring about a conciliation between the complainant and the respondent and:- - (a) if, within the period of three months following his appointment or such further period as he may, with the agreement of the complainant and the respondent, allow a conciliation is brought about, he shall submit a report on the case to the Bishop and the Dean, together with such recommendations as he may wish to make; - (b) if a conciliation is not brought about but the complainant and the respondent agree that another conciliator should be appointed, the Dean may in consultation with the Bishop appoint that other person as the conciliator for the purposes of this section; - (c) if a conciliation is not brought about and the complainant and the respondent do not agree as aforesaid, he shall refer the matter back to the Dean and the Bishop.
+- (1) Where the Bishop determines that an attempt to bring about conciliation is to be made he shall afford the complainant and the respondent an opportunity to make representations and, if both of them agree to the appointment of a conciliator, an appointment shall be made under sub-paragraph (2) below. - (2) The appointment of a conciliator shall be by the Bishop with the agreement of the complainant and the respondent. - (3) He shall not appoint any person to be a conciliator unless he is satisfied that there is no reason to question the impartiality of that person. - (4) A conciliator appointed under this paragraph shall use his best endeavours to bring about a conciliation between the complainant and the respondent and - - (a) if, within the period of three months following his appointment or such further period as he may, with the agreement of the complainant and the respondent, allow a conciliation is brought about, he shall submit a report on the case to the Bishop, together with such recommendations as he may wish to make;

-- (5) If:- - (a) the complainant and the respondent do not agree to the appointment of a conciliator or as to the person to be appointed, or - (b) the matter is referred back to the Bishop and the Dean by the conciliator under subsection 4(c) above,

-The Bishop and the Dean shall proceed to deal with the complaint under paragraph (a), (b), (d) or (e) of section 9(1) above.
+- (b) if a conciliation is not brought about but the complainant and the respondent agree that another conciliator should be appointed, the Bishop may appoint that other person as the conciliator for the purposes of this paragraph; - (c) if a conciliation is not brought about and the complainant and the respondent do not agree as aforesaid, he shall refer the matter back to the Bishop. - (5) If - - (a) the complainant and the respondent do not agree to the appointment of a conciliator or as to the person to be appointed; or - (b) the matter is referred back to the Bishop by the conciliator under subparagraph 4(c) above, the Bishop shall proceed to deal with the complaint under sub-paragraph (a), (b), (d) or (e) of paragraph 10(1) above.

-13. Penalty by consent
+14. Penalty by consent